 The above offer strong evidence that advances in A.I. will continue to improve in the near-term future.
 Ignoring A.I. is no longer an option for business leaders.

 Fact 2: A.I. use-cases are pervasive across the organization – but limited in scope

 Given that AI advances will continue to accelerate, what can A.I. do in the next 5 – 7 year near horizon?
 The consensus expert view is that most of the enterprise use cases will be driven by narrow A.I. (e.g. supervised learning) and that achieving broad, human like general intelligence is decades away.

 In short, AI algorithms will have the capability to learn to automate a task from training data.
-But once it learns a task, the solution will be narrow in scope and – in most cases – cannot be generalized to perform other tasks.
+Once the solution learns a task, it will be narrow in scope and cannot be generalized to perform other tasks.
 See figure below for a sample of use-cases that are possible today or emerging in the next 5 years:

-However, the resulting AI solution is fundamentally limited to automating the task of text field recognition and formatting.
+The resulting AI solution is fundamentally limited to automating text field recognition and formatting.
 If the company wanted to use the invoice processing bot to say detect fraud, they would need to design and train a completely new solution by focusing on other underlying features and patterns.

-AI applications in the foreseeable future will be along the narrow “supervised learning using training data” paradigm.
+AI applications in the foreseeable future will be paradigm.
 This has two strategic implications:

 – Acquiring labeled data for training becomes a strategic capability and source of differentiation